 Splinters are a big part of life here at the farm.
 We are always out in the garden working here.
 From when the sun brilliantly peeks over the horizon in the morning and greets us for a long day to the last rays shining through the trees as the night fades to black and we all come back home to sit around the table and enjoy a meal together at night.

 From the rough handles of rakes, shovels, picks, hoes, and the beloved wheelbarrow they are all culprits of doing a number on unsuspecting hands and fingers.
 Big ones, small ones, the ones you don’t realize you have at all until several days later when you hit it on something, and BAM!
 The pain!
 It is swollen, and red, and on the way to a big infection and needs to be dealt with now.
 Don’t let it stay but take care of it today before it like bitterness in the heart takes root and festers.

 Splinters And Children

 Ah, the splinters of childhood are the worst nightmare of any parent of dear children who love to run barefoot across the yard.
 That would be me!
 I’ve had my fair share of them, if you haven’t gathered it yet I was the little gypsy that ran around outdoors with my mom and twin barefoot and loving every minute of it- well almost every minute right up until I stepped on a dreaded stick.
-There was more than one night that ended with mom pulling a piece of wood out of my foot.
+There was more than one night that ended with mom pulling that splinter of wood out of my foot.
 It hurt a lot, but once it was out it always felt better.

 Splinters And Bitterness